Once I ____________, then I’ll be happy again.”

 I finally found the strength to get help.
 It was a long tough climb for me out of that dark hole.
-I kept slipping back down.
+I kept falling back down.
 After months of raw excruciating work in therapy, I was feeling better, but still very vulnerable.

-Then came November 2013.
 I was living in Ohio at the time, and winter was the hardest time of the year for me.
 Once the days get darker, the temperatures drop, and the snow falls, I struggle to keep going.
-My therapist suggested I try to focus on something of beauty every day to help me get through the next few months.
-He told me how positive psychology researchers have found people who notice and appreciate beauty are more likely to find joy and meaning in everyday life.
-I was skeptical, but decided to give it a try.
+My therapist suggested I look for something beautiful (to me) every day to help me get through the next few months.
+He told me how Positive Psychology researchers have found people who notice and appreciate beauty are more likely to find joy and meaning in everyday life.
+I didn’t actually believe it would make much difference, but decided to give it a try.
 Anything to ease the brunt of a brutal Ohio winter.

 I’m very visual, so I decided I would document the beauty I saw each day with pictures.
 And so there, on a freezing cold day, I posted the very first #ICHOOSEBEAUTY photograph to Instagram – a snow-covered bush that sparkled like diamonds when the sun shone down on it.

 So I kept going, and within another week, I was hooked.
 So much so that I didn’t quit when winter was over.
 I kept going.
 And haven’t stopped since.
 In fact, December 30, 2017 marked my 1500th day in a row (more than four years)!